-Unless otherwise specified, assignments are due at the beginning of the class on the due date listed.
+Unless otherwise specified, assignments are due at the beginning of the class or uploaded on the elearn course website on the due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.

 Missed Exams/Quizzes/Labs etc.